 Abraham is now being tested in order to show the quality of his faith developed during a lifelong relationship with God: To show the quality to himself (confirmation); to the nations around him (witness); and to future generations (type).

-It is significant that the first time the word love is used it refers not to a man/woman love; friend love; God/man love, but the love that a father has for his son.
+It is significant that the first time the word love is used it refers not to the love between a man and woman, friend love, the love of God, but the love that a father has for his son.
 It is interesting to note that the first time the word love is mentioned in the New Testament, it is in regards to the love that God has for His Son (Matthew 3:17; Mark 1:11; Luke 3:22).
 The first time it is mentioned in the fourth gospel it refers to the love that God has for us as our Father and we as His children.
-This primary mention and teaching on love in the Bible demonstrates the essence of love: God's love existing in the Godhead; God's love extended to man.
-Man's love for God is first and his love for man comes only after this.
+This primary mention and teaching on love in the Bible demonstrates the essence of love, God's love existing in the Godhead, and God's love extended to man.
+Man's love for God is first and his love for other humans comes only after this.

 We see Abraham, Isaac and two servants leaving to go to Mount Moriah.
-Again, we see a passage that contains a wealth of "type" imagery of Christ and His sacrifice.
+Again, we see a passage that contains a wealth of "type" imagery for Christ and His sacrifice.

 Abraham is promised that through his seed the savior will come, and in this scene God makes him act out, as it were, the very thing that the promise offered: salvation through the death burial and resurrection of Jesus.